brave-experiments/Boomerang/README.md

     cargo bench

-To see the the protocol in action, run the end2end example client and server programs in separate terminals:
+To see the protocol in action, run the end2end example client and server programs in separate terminals (this will use the secp256k1 curve):

 ```sh
 cargo run --example server